Course Description:

 -

-14Lesson 14 – Wheat & Chessboard Problem
+14Lesson 14 – Wheat & Chessboard Problem, Rook Polynomials, Smullyan and other Logic Puzzles, Magic Squares

-Exponential growth and classic logic puzzles.
+Exponential growth and classic logic puzzles related to the chessboard

-Login required to access full content.- Mathematical puzzles and exponential growth.
+Login required to access full content.-

 -

-Advanced search, pruning, and checkmaet logic.
+Advanced search, pruning, and checkmate logic.

 Login required to access full content.- Deep adversarial search and chess endgames.